akasaki1211/boneDynamicsNode/README.md

 - [Maya 2026 Update 3 Win64](./plug-ins/2026/boneDynamicsNode.mll)
 - [Maya 2027 Update 1 Win64](./plug-ins/2027/boneDynamicsNode.mll)

-> If you intend to perform a new setup using the `bdn` Python helper package or utilize Attribute Editor templates, please follow the installation instructions provided in the [Installation](#-installation) section.
+> If you want to create new setups using the `bdn` Python helper package or use the Attribute Editor template, follow the instructions in the [Installation](#-installation) section.